KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 //Beware the default environment is production, we strongly recommend to test your app in a sandbox environment. config.environment = BDKEnvironment.sandbox;

-//Here we are disabling CallKit support config.callKitEnabled = NO;
+//Here we are disabling CallKit support.
+//Make sure to disable CallKit, otherwise it will be enable by default if the system supports CallKit (i.e iOS >= 10.0). config.callKitEnabled = NO;

 //Now we are ready to initialize the SDK providing the app id token identifying your app in Bandyer platform.